Cinema of Morocco: History

 In 1968, the first Mediterranean Film Festival of Morocco was held in Tangier.
 In its current editions, the event is held in Tetouan.
 This festival was followed in 1982 with the first national festival of cinema, which was held in Rabat.
 In 2001, the International Film Festival of Marrakech (FIFM) started its yearly festival in Marrakech.

 Mostafa Derkaoui's 1973 film About Some Meaningless Events (أحداث بلا دلالة) was screened twice in Morocco before it was banned under Hassan II.

 Love in Casablanca (1991), starring Abdelkrim Derkaoui and Muna Fettou, was one of the first Moroccan films to deal with Morocco's complex realities and depict life in Casablanca with verisimilitude.
 Bouchra Ijork's 2007 made-for-TV film Bitter Orange achieved wide support among Moroccan viewers.
 Nour-Eddine Lakhmari's Casanegra (2008) depicts the harsh realities of Casablanca's working classes.
 The films Ali Zaoua (2000), Horses of God (2012), Much Loved (2015), and Ghazzia (2017) of Nabil Ayouch—a French director of Moroccan heritage—deal with street crime, terrorism, and social issues in Casablanca, respectively.
 The events in Meryem Benm'Barek-Aloïsi's 2018 film Sofia revolve around an illegitimate pregnancy in Casablanca.
-Hicham Lasri and Said Naciri also from Casablanca.
+Hicham Lasri and Said Naciri are also from Casablanca.

 In 2021 Casablanca Beats became the first Moroccan film to be selected to compete for the Palme d'Or since 1962.

 Atlas Studios in Warzazat is a large movie studio.

 The Marrakech International Film Festival was first held in 2001.

 In his book La septième porte (The Seventh Door), the poet, novelist and filmmaker Ahmed Bouanani (1938-2011) retraces 24 years of Moroccan film history.
 As described by literary critic and publisher Kenza Sefrioui, who edited Bouanani's personal history of cinema in Morocco, the author "recounts scenarios, he details the atmosphere of the scenes, he attests to reception, and he presents himself as an often ironic, sometimes humorous commentator, in dialogue with his reader."